Workshop Innovation: A reloaders one-stop shopBy Robert Jackson, Workshop Innovation

 Workshop Innovations will soon be marketing a range of custom rifles from Glacier Rifle Company.
-These will have an OEM titanium action, Harres stocks and Criterion barrels.
+These will have an OEM titanium action, GRC stocks as well as carbon fibre wrapped and stainless steels barrels.

 My demo gun (which NZGUNS will be reviewing) is the 6.5x284 which recently went with me down south.
 I shot it successfully, scoring a 12-point stag and a solid 12” bull tahr.